4 min read

 Depending on the industry and the nature of work, the words below may be positive or negative.
 Your interpretation of whether these words are positive, negative, or neutral regarding your team culture will be up to you.

-Being intentional about your culture starts with understanding where you are today and where you want to go.
+Now you won’t necessarily be able to run the large-scale analysis the team at Culture 500 did to evaluate your culture; you can, however, review your Glassdoor reviews for common themes and pair that information with what you learned from your team to understand where you are today and where you want to go.
 To help you, The team at the Niagara Institute created The Toolkit for Understanding Your Team Culture to start your journey.
 Within it, you will find: